WisdmLabs/moodle-block_edwiser_site_monitor/README.md

 5) Contact Us -
 This tab contains a contact form using which users of Edwiser Site Monitor can directly contact us just in case they have any issue or need any assistance related to the product.

+6) Notification -
+Admins will receive notification containing Tips & Tricks to improve their Moodle LMS.

 [(Back to top)](#table-of-contents)

 # Plugin Version